blanchard789/blanchard789.github.io/ProjectReport.md

 - I created a clickable crow icon.
 Using JS it generates a random number and there is 5 responses it can result in.
 When a response is generated the text of it will be displayed above the crow icon.
 Most of the responses are just hard coded Caws (because it is a crow), but there is also one that returns the day of the week.
 I referenced information about the Date and getDay() functions from https://www.w3schools.com/jsref/jsref_getday.asp

+## 12/7/2025

+!
+This commit was not included in the video. !

+- Added border-radius to more elements.
+Wanted the site to feel less boxy.

+- Replaced a lot of the white backgrounds with a light purple/bluish color.

+- Fixed the formatting of the crow.
+It had a huge hitbox before, so that is fixed now.

+- Condensed a bunch of redundant formatting.
+Makes it easier to read and navigate, but also allows site to be more quickly adpated since they share the same parent now.

+- Condensed colors down to global variables and combined any sections that used the same color scheme into the same parent.
+Like the above line this makes it easier to just swap out the global colors and have the site auto apply it for you.

 ## Before Every Commit and Push

 - Ran the Prettier code formatter, this was done automatically on every save.